cplumlee72/04-challenge/readme.md

-# 03 JavaScript: Password Generator
+# 03 JavaScript: Coding Quiz

 ## Description
 This is a simple quiz to test your knowledge of some fundamental web-development concepts!
 Just click start to go through and see how you do!